52 Utahns Sick from Synthetic CBD

 CBD has started to slowly slip into the pharmaceutical industry.
 Being off of the controlled substances will surely help.
 Now, hemp can be grown by public and private firms for federal research-purposes.

 While the Feds haven’t scared away all hemp and CBD investors, it has put a cap on growth.
 Now, investors no longer have to fear what their investments in CBD might say to local authorities, state, or the federal government.

 Lastly, more research will be funded and conducted on American soil.
 While CBD research is far from scarce, it occurs predominantly overseas, in countries like Israel.
-More so than ever before, American scientists and doctors will be able to see first-hand the medical potential of CBD.
+More so than ever before, American scientists and doctors will be able to see first-hand the medical potential of CBD and cannabis oil.